Maison du Patrimoine et des Cités Provisoires

 Description

-Once the soldiers left, these barracks provided accommodation for some 600 local families who had lost everything during the bombing.
-True pieces of life from this transitional period during the reconstruction of the city of Le Havre and its surroundings, these makeshift dwellings were occupied until the 1970s.
-It is to maintain the memory of this period of local life that the city and the Gonfrevillaise des Cités Provisoires (AGCP) restored a second barracks.
+Once the soldiers were gone, these barracks housed some 4,000 families who had lost their houses during the bombings.
+Offering a true glimpse into pieces of life during this transition period of the reconstruction of the city of Le Havre and its surrounding area, these temporary barracks were inhabited until the 1970s.
+The town and the Gonfreville Association of Temporary Housing (AGCP) have also restored a second barrack in order to keep alive the memory of this period of local history.

 Spoken languages